Tuning the magnetic interactions in van der Waals Fe$_3$GeTe$_2$ heterostructures: A comparative study of \textit{ab initio} methods: Results and discussions

 We consider FGT heterostructures in which an FGT monolayer is deposited on germanene (denoted as FGT/Ge in the following).
 As shown in Fig.~\ref{FGT_ge_structure}(a), FGT adopts the space group (194) P6$_3$/\textit{mmc} and can be seen from the perspective of the atomistic spin model as a stack of three Fe hexagonal layers in hcp stacking.
 In the following, the top, center, and bottom (interface) atoms are denoted as Fe3, Fe2, and Fe1, respectively.

+The motivation behind the use of germanene as a nonmagnetic layer is as follows.
+We recently demonstrated that the buckled structure of germanene could enhance the structural asymmetry of FGT under strain \cite{Dongzhe2022_fgt}.
+More importantly, such an efficient strain-driven DMI control is general for FGT heterostructures with buckled substrates (e.g., silicene, antimonene).
+On the other hand, in experiments, FGT/graphene \cite{JLopes_2021}, and FGT/hBN \cite{wang2018tunneling} have been experimentally synthesized.
+Since germanene is very similar to graphene in many aspects, the FGT/Ge interface is expected to be feasible.

 We have used the {\tt QATK} code with plane-wave basis sets for the atomic relaxation.
 We employed the generalized gradient approximation (GGA), obtaining a relaxed lattice constant of 4.00~\AA~for the Fe$_3$GeTe$_2$ monolayer, which is in good agreement with experimental data ranging between about 3.991 $\sim$ 4.03 {\AA}~\cite{Deiseroth2006,chen2013magnetic}.
 Then, germanene is matched at the interface with FGT with a lattice mismatch smaller than 1\%.
 The structures were fully relaxed until the energy and the forces on each atom were less than 10$^{-8}$ Ry and 10$^{-4}$ Ry/Bohr, respectively.
 We also took into account van der Waals interactions using semi-empirical dispersion corrections as formulated by Grimme \cite{grimme2010consistent}.
 We used the local density approximation (LDA) for the magnetic calculations with LCAO basis sets.
 We did not take into account Hubbard $U$ correction since LDA yields a magnetic moment of 1.76 $\mu_{\text{B}}$/Fe that compares well with experiments, as previously pointed out in Ref.~\onlinecite{Zhuang2016,deng2018gate}.
+It has been shown recently by S. Ghosh \textit{et al.} that using DFT+$U$ leads to a less favorable description of the magnetic properties for the FGT family \cite{ghosh2022unraveling}.
 The lowest-energy stacking configuration is the one where the Te atom is right above the center of the hexagonal ring of germanene with an optimized vdW gap of about 2.86~\AA~(see Fig.~\ref{FGT_ge_structure}b), which agrees well with previous results \cite{Junjie2021}.